 |There are no initial word consonant clusters (except in borrowed words) so initial consonant clusters are sometimes reduced.||plank-lank|

 |Stress is phonemic and occurs on one of the last two syllables of the word||BUTterfly – butterFLY|

 |Replacement of voiced and voiceless “th” with /d/ or /t/||that – dat|

 math – mat

-If you want to spend some of your summer honing your skills with English Language Learners, take a look at our CLD Essentials Package that includes a copy of Difference or Disorder? and our CLD Certificate Course that will give you 15 hours of continuing education.
+If you want to spend some of your CEU time honing your skills with English Language Learners, take a look at our Difference or Disorder Essentials Pack that includes a copy of Difference or Disorder? and our two top courses.

 Thanks to the great feedback we have gotten from those using the Difference or Disorder book, we’ve set out to make a second edition that will include Filipino/Tagalog, Cambodian, Urdu/Hindi, Ibo, Amharic, Portuguese, Turkish, Hmong, Albanian, Thai, Kinyarwanda (ever heard of that one?), and Romanian.
 If there are other languages you would like to see, please let us know.
 For those not familiar with our current book, we’ve already compared and contrasted English with Spanish, Vietnamese (see post about it), Hebrew, Korean, German, Czech, Japanese, Farsi, Mandarin, French, Russian, Arabic, and the African-American English dialect.

 We are also assembling a series of case studies to accompany the book that will provide great training opportunities for experienced SLPs, as well as graduate students and those who are newer to the field.
 We have many university professors lined up to try these out in their classes.
 Here’s a look at a portion of the chapter on Filipino/Tagalog.